 Moorpark is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Moorpark’s overall crime rate is lower than average for the country.

-The per capita income in Moorpark in 2010 was $37,016, which is upper middle income relative to California, and wealthy relative to the rest of the US.
-This equates to an annual income of $148,064 for a family of four.
-However, Moorpark contains both very wealthy and poor people as well.
+The per capita income in Moorpark in 2018 was $46,251, which is upper middle income relative to California, and wealthy relative to the rest of the US.
+This equates to an annual income of $185,004 for a family of four.

-Moorpark is a very ethnically-diverse city.
+Moorpark is an extremely ethnically-diverse city.
 The people who call Moorpark home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Moorpark residents report their race to be White, followed by Asian.
 Moorpark also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.77% of the city’s residents.
-Important ancestries of people in Moorpark include English, Irish, Italian, and Scottish.
+People of Hispanic or Latino origin account for 30.36% of the city’s residents.
+Important ancestries of people in Moorpark include German, Irish, English, Italian, and European.

 The most common language spoken in Moorpark is English.
-Other important languages spoken here include Spanish and Persian.
+Other important languages spoken here include Spanish and Chinese.